Shop by Category

 Ancient Nutrition is driven by our mission to bring history’s most powerful superfoods to the world with a steadfast commitment to restoring our farmlands and healing our planet through regenerative farming.

 By Jill Levy

 Crow’s feet, dark circles under the eyes and loose skin (also called “crepey skin”) are some normal ways that the skin can naturally appear as you get older.
 While it’s nearly impossible to avoid developing any signs of outward aging once you reach your 40s and beyond, there’s a lot you can do to help keep your skin looking firm, evenly toned, and bright in your later years of life.

-So, what steps can be taken to help keep your skin from looking loose and to help get rid of wrinkles?
+So, what steps can be taken to help keep your skin from looking loose and to help get rid of wrinkles and fine lines?
 Let’s look at various options for boosting your skin’s elasticity and appearance— including supplements, foods, and topical products that can make a big impact.

 Crepey skin refers to naturally aging skin that appears thin, loose and wrinkled.
 Compared to other types of wrinkles, crepey skin usually appears on larger patches of the skin.

 If you’re older than 30 or 40 and you’ve experienced excess sun or environmental exposure, you may see excess crepey skin on places such as your face, neck and the back of your arms.
 That’s one reason why it’s important to guard your skin from excessive sun exposure.

 What are some of the reasons skin can become crepey?
 Crepey skin is caused by a normal loss of collagen and elastin, which are proteins that provide skin’s elasticity and structure, helping to keep it firm and youthful-looking.

 Skin can become thinner, looser and more wrinkly as a natural part of aging; however, certain lifestyle habits can tend to make it worse.